 While and Until Loops in Shell

-Summary: Execute code repeatedly using while
+Summary: Execute code repeatedly using while and until.

 When automating tasks or scripting in the shell, loops allow you to repeat actions efficiently.
-Among the most commonly used loops are the while
+Among the most commonly used loops are the while and until constructs.
+Understanding their differences, syntax, and practical uses is essential for any shell scripter.
+In this article, we’ll explore how while and until loops work in shell scripts with real examples.

-The while
+The while Loop

-loop executes its body as long as a specified condition is true.
+A while loop executes its body as long as a specified condition is true.
 It’s ideal when you want your script to repeat a block of code for an undetermined number of times, stopping once a condition is no longer satisfied.

 Syntax